dstepanets/FdF/README.md

 ## Description

 3D graphics program.
 Draws a wireframe model of a relief landscape.
-Takes as input a map in form of a text document where space separated integers represent vertices of a model.
+Takes as input a map in the form of a text document where space-separated integers represent vertices of a model.
 The integer's position defines Y and X coordinate, and its value is for Z coordinate.

 *This is the first project in the graphics branch of School 42 curriculum.*